-These new technologies increase the connectivity and the complexity of operational environments, and as a result, their exposure to potential cyber-attacks or human error increases significantly.
-In the past, operators trusted network segmentation, isolation or air-gapping as an effective security measure.
-But due to the increasing connectivity between the OT, IT and other networks, this is no longer true, and therefore the use of OT network tailored security tools are critical for the protection, visibility, and control of operational environments.
+These new technologies increase the connectivity and the complexity of operational environments, and as a result, their exposure to potential OT cyber attacks or damage caused by human error increases significantly.
+In the past, operators trusted network segmentation, isolation, or air-gapping as an effective security measure.
+But due to the increasing connectivity between the OT, IT and other networks, this is no longer true.
+Therefore adhering to OT security best practices, and deploying the most advanced OT security tools is critical for the protection, visibility, and control of OT environments.

-5 Best Practices for Superior Protection of OT Networks:
+5 Best Practices For OT Security:

-OT security managers must evaluate the criticality of their assets, their vulnerable hosts, and they must see their exposed network areas before they are exploited by malware or potential attackers.
-This way, they will be preventing the next cyber-attack, instead of having to handle one.
-Recent cyber-attacks such as LockerGoga, RYUK, Odveta and others from well-organized, financially and politically motivated hacker groups, have infected machines virally, in a matter of minutes, rendering entire departments inactive.
+OT security managers must evaluate the criticality of their assets, their vulnerable hosts, and they must understand their exposed network areas before they are exploited by malware or potential attackers.
+Gathering this information will help teams prevent the next cyber attack, instead of having to clean up after one.
+Recent cyber-attacks such as Lockbit, LockerGoga, RYUK, Odveta ransomware and others from well-organized, financially and politically motivated hacker groups, have infected machines virally, in a matter of minutes, rendering entire departments inactive.
+Such an attack nearly took down South Staffs Water utility in central England in August, 2022.
 By taking a proactive approach, organizations can prevent damages of hundreds of millions of dollars, and delayed production process recovery times for weeks or even months.

 OT Security software needs to be able to detect malware infections, check for policy violations, implement effective authentication mechanisms and have the ability to pinpoint which devices in the network have been exploited in the case of a cyber-attack.
 They must subsequently provide remediation actions in order to contain the cyber-attack and prevent it from spreading.